 What to Expect During HIL Therapy

-During a laser therapy session, you may receive pulses or continuous laser treatment.
+During your laser therapy treatments, you may receive pulses or continuous laser treatment.
 The pulsing action is ideal as a pain reliever and anti-inflammatory solution to reduce swelling.
 Its micro-circulation effects speed up the healing process in acute injuries, such as sprains.
 For pain relief, the technician uses a spiral application of the laser beam’s energy.

 Continuous laser beam penetration helps with healing, recovery and bio-stimulation.
 During a therapy session, you’ll wear safety glasses on your eyes.
 They protect your eyes from accidental laser beam exposure.
 The laser beam generates a lot of warmth, and the heat is part of the pain relief of the treatment.
 Our highly trained technicians carefully time the length of the treatments to avoid causing too much heat exposure from the laser beam.
 During continuous therapy, the technician makes a scanning motion with the laser beam.The laser operates quietly, but you may hear a soft humming or click.